 Experimenting and Innovating

 We support advances in experimentation and innovation at the convergence of architecture, agriculture, culture, and nature, reframing an organic approach for the 21st century.

 Gathering and Questioning

-Taliesin Preservation produces innovative cultural and educational programming at Taliesin, Frank Lloyd Wright’s 800-acre estate in the rural Driftless hills of Wisconsin.
-For over one-hundred years Taliesin has served as a living laboratory, exploring and advancing organic principles in everyday life, where home, community, farm, the arts, education, and the environment are deeply connected and work as an integrated whole.
+Taliesin Preservation produces innovative cultural and educational programming at Taliesin, Frank Lloyd Wright’s 800-acre estate in Wisconsin’s rural Driftless hills.
+For over one-hundred years, Taliesin has served as a living laboratory, exploring and advancing organic principles in everyday life, where home, community, farm, the arts, education, and the environment are deeply connected and work as an integrated whole.

 Taliesin Programs is supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.